ajs-voices/once-upon-a-dream/scenes/013-date.md

 "I would."

 A bus boy was walking by and I could have sworn I saw the same blue tips I had on Monday.
-Jennifer grabbed the same bus boys elbow, "Excuse me."
+Jennifer grabbed the  bus boy's elbow, "Excuse me."

 "Yes, ma'am.
 Can I help you?"

-She smiled a bright smile at him and batted her eye lashes at him and I saw that grin show up that he had while we were discussing the waitress.
+She flashed a bright smile at him and batted her eye lashes at him and I saw that grin show up that he had while we were discussing the waitress.
 "How long have you worked here?"

 "A long time.
 Why?"

 "How many people get the chef's special?"
-That was when he looked at me and his grin faded a little but then it was back but that spark was gone.
+That was when he looked at me and his grin faded a little and then it was back but that spark was gone.
 He turned back to Jennifer but she never noticed the fading humor on his lips.
 "Several people everyday, mostly regulars.
 It's not no the menu."
 He smiled at me, "I need to get back to work Miss.
 Do you need anything else?"

 Jennifer shook her head, "No, thank you."